ALISCHILLER/Date-Picker-Persian-Compose/README.md

 **Development:**

-The DatePickersPersion library is under development.
+The DatePicker Persian Compose library is under development.
 In the future, new features support language development and support selection